Schnueggel/wanamu-backend/README.md

 # Nautic Online Rewrite in Node.JS

 ## Install
+In order to run this application you need to make an alias and run the node command with `--harmony_generators` flag or use io.js.

+Use `npm start` to start the server.

-   use `gulp build-serve` to start development server
+Use `gulp build-serve` to start development server.

-   use `gulp build` to build only
+Use `gulp build` to build only.

-   use `gulp test` to start tests
+Use `gulp test` to start tests.

 ## Development
 For development create a MYSQL database at localhost and create a user and database named `nautic_dev`